Traben-0/Entity_Texture_Features/readMeAssets/SKINS.md

 - See examples above in the Alex, robed figure, and Thano's arm skins
 ---
 ## Blinking - [V2.3.0+]

-- If the marker is present in your skin, you will then be able to have your skin blink periodically but you must also choose what style of blinking,
+- If the marker is present in your skin, you will then be able to have your skin blink periodically, but you must also choose what style of blinking,
 ```
 - 1 pixel height Eyes      [V2.4.4+]
 - 2 pixel height Eyes      [V2.4.4+]